Frolic-chat/frolic-chat.github.io/wiki/features/member-list-sorting.md

 ## Caveats
 Sorting when two genders are equally desired (such as having both "males" and "females" in your favorites) is determined by localized alphabetic ordering of the American English gender names.
-The english sorting for a pansexual with no gender kinks is: `C > F > H > M > Mh > None > S > T`
+The english sorting for a pansexual with no gender kinks is purely alphabetical: ` C > F > H > M > Mh > None > S > T `

 Your character's gender preferences are only detected when you login.
 If you update your character's preferences and want to see a new sort-order, log out and back in.